99prob-lems/Linten-Customers-API/README.md

 The report provides a visual breakdown of the performance tests, allowing you to gauge the efficiency, speed, and robustness of the tested services.

 ---

-This is structured in `.md` (Markdown) format.
-You can create a `README.md` file in the root of your project directory and copy-paste this content into it.
-When viewed on platforms like GitHub, the formatting will render appropriately for better readability.